About Saikei Civil

 What is Saikei Civil?

-Saikei Civil is the world’s first open-source native IFC authoring tool for horizontal infrastructure.
-While tools like Bonsai excel at vertical construction (buildings), Saikei shapes the world around them — roads, alignments, corridors, and earthwork.
+Saikei Civil is an open-source native IFC authoring tool for horizontal infrastructure.
+While tools like Bonsai address vertical construction (buildings), Saikei handles roads, alignments, corridors, and earthwork.

-Built as a Blender extension, Saikei Civil creates IFC 4.3 files as its native format — not as an export target.
-This “native IFC” philosophy means your infrastructure designs are truly interoperable from the start.
+Built as a Blender extension, Saikei Civil creates IFC 4.3 files as its native format—not as an export target.
+This native IFC approach means infrastructure designs are interoperable from initial creation.

 The Name

-Saikei (栽景) is the Japanese art of creating miniature planted landscapes — tray landscapes that depict natural scenery.
-It’s the perfect complement to Bonsai’s focus on individual trees.
+Saikei (栽景) is the Japanese art of creating miniature planted landscapes—tray landscapes depicting natural scenery.
+The name complements Bonsai’s focus on individual trees.

-Together, Bonsai and Saikei represent a complete vision for open-source BIM:
+Together, Bonsai and Saikei represent a complete approach to open-source BIM:

 The word combines: